MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: A Realistic Case Study

 For this problem, we simulate the pressure head from 1:00 am on June 19, 2019 to 5:00 pm on July 28, 2019.
-As mentioned in \cite{orouskhani_impact_2023}, there are two irrigation instances between this time frame, one is on July 4 (the 15th day, 1.81 mm) and the other is on July 18 (the 30th day, 1.58 mm).
-Figure \ref{fig_real_case} shows the pressure head solution profile obtained by our DRW algorithms compared to the experimental measurements provided by Orouskhani et al. \cite{orouskhani_impact_2023} over the course of 35 days.
-We observe that, most of the time, the our DRW solutions match with the experimental measurements very well.
-The only major mismatches between experimental measurements and DRW solutions occur on the 15th day and the 30th day, which correspond to the time when the irrigation takes place.
-We believe both mismatches are a result of our simplifying assumption regarding the irrigation schedule.
-Due to the limited information we have about the exact irrigation schedule and intensity, we have to assume that both irrigation instances happened over the course of the entire day.
-Thus, we simply divide the irrigation amount by 86,400 seconds to obtain $u_{\text{irr}}$.
-However, in reality, the irrigation may finish within 24 hours, thus causing the mismatches.
-With more accurate $u_{\text{irr}}$ model, our DRW algorithm is expected to produce highly accurate solutions that closely match with experimental measurements at all times.
-This makes our DRW algorithm an accurate and scalable numerical framework to solve Richards equation over a long period of time.
+As mentioned in \citet{orouskhani_impact_2023}, there are two irrigation instances between this time frame, one is on July 4 (the 15th day, $1.81$ mm) and the other is on July 18 (the 30th day, $1.58$ mm).
+Figure \ref{fig_real_case} shows the pressure head solution profile obtained by our MP-FVM algorithms compared to the experimental measurements provided by \citet{orouskhani_impact_2023} over the course of 35 days.
+We observe that, most of the time, the MP-FVM solutions match with the experimental measurements very well.
+The only major mismatch between experimental measurements and MP-FVM solutions occurs on the 30th day, which corresponds to the time when the irrigation takes place.
+We believe that the mismatch is due to our simplifying assumption regarding the irrigation schedule.
+Due to the limited information we have on the exact irrigation schedule and intensity, we have to assume that the irrigation instances occurred throughout the day.
+Thus, we simply divide the irrigation amount by $86,400$ seconds to obtain $u_{\text{irr}}$.
+However, in reality, the irrigation could end in less than 24 hours.
+With more accurate $u_{\text{irr}}$ model, our MP-FVM algorithm is expected to produce highly accurate solutions that match more closely with experimental measurements at all times.
+This makes our MP-FVM algorithm an accurate and scalable numerical framework to solve Richards equation over a long period of time.